fleetdm/fleet/articles/configuring-maintenance-windows-in-fleet.md

 ![Save policy dialog with Antivirus healthy for Linux with example AI-generated description and resolution.](../website/assets/images/articles/configuring-maintenance-windows-in-fleet-651x782@2x.png "Save policy dialog")

-The description and resolution fields will be AI-generated based on the SQL on the policy.
+The description and resolution fields can be AI-generated based on the SQL on the policy.

 The admin may press **Autofill** again to regenerate or edit the text manually.
 Learn more about [Fleet’s AI-assisted policy descriptions and resolutions](https://fleetdm.com/guides/fleet-ai-assisted-policy-descriptions-and-resolutions).